pivotx/corebundle/Resources/doc/about.md

 *   Activities.

     Activities keep track of all actions inside the CMS.
 If someone logs in, changes a record, it all gets collected.
-Depending on the importance or size these records gets cleaned as well.
+Depending on the importance or size the log gets automatically trimmed.

 *   Translations.

     It's easy for the developers of the site to add every piece of text as a 'translatable' code inside the Twig templates (or PHP for that matter).
-This means that you basically easily change every text on the site.
+This means that you can basically easily change every text on the site.

 #### for front-end designers